STHLabUOL/MWSforDynWASN/README.md

 - Evaluate simulation results such as RMSE, AMSC and SSNR (simulation_3_evaluate.py)
 - Load and sort evaluation results to produce the final plots (simulation_4_summarize_and_plot.py)

-The download links for a data base required for the simulation framework will be included soon.
+The download links for a data base required for the simulation framework will be included soon...